Miracle on Ice

 For the first game in the medal round, the Americans played the Soviets.
 Finishing the first period tied at 2–2, and the Soviets leading 3–2 following the second, the U.S. team scored two more goals to take their first lead midway in the third and final period, then held out to win by a score of 4–3.
 Two days later, the U.S. secured the gold medal by defeating Finland 4–2 in their final game, while the Soviet Union claimed the silver medal with a dominant 9–2 victory over Sweden.
+Mark Johnson, who led the Americans in scoring, was named tournament MVP.
+Defenseman Ken Morrow went on to win a Stanley Cup with New York Islanders later that year, becoming the first American-born player to win a Stanley Cup and an Olympic gold medal in the same year.

 The victory became one of the most iconic moments of the Games and in U.S. sports.
 Equally well-known was the television call of the final seconds of the game by Al Michaels for ABC, in which he declared: "Do you believe in miracles?
 Yes!"
+The team was honored as Sports Illustrated's Sportsmen of the Year and the Associated Press Athlete of the Year in 1980.
 In 1999, Sports Illustrated named the "Miracle on Ice" the top sports moment of the 20th century.
 As part of its centennial celebration in 2008, the International Ice Hockey Federation (IIHF) named the "Miracle on Ice" as the top international ice hockey story of the past 100 years.
+In 2025, the United States Congress recognized the members of the team with the Congressional Gold Medal.